Peter Beagrie

 Peter Sidney Beagrie (born 28 November 1965) is an English former professional footballer, sports television pundit and commentator.

 As a player, he was a left-winger in a career that lasted from 1983 to 2006.
 He played for ten different clubs at professional level notably appearing in the Premier League with Everton, Manchester City and Bradford City.
-He also played in the Football League for Middlesbrough, Sheffield United, Stoke City, Sunderland, Wigan Athletic and Scunthorpe United before ending his career in 2006, with a brief stint at Grimsby Town aged 40.
+He also played in the Football League for Middlesbrough, Sheffield United, Stoke City, Sunderland, Wigan Athletic and Scunthorpe United before ending his career in 2006 following a brief stint at Grimsby Town at the age of 40.
+Towards the end of his career, his five-year period at Scunthorpe yielded 172 appearances and 34 goals over a five-season stay, and was the most in both statistics for a single club during his career.

+He was capped twice at England U21 level, before going on to win another two caps in 1989 for the England B team.
 He is well remembered for his somersault goal celebration.

 Club career

 Middlesbrough

 Born in Middlesbrough, Beagrie started his professional footballing career as an apprentice at Middlesbrough in 1983.
 Beagrie fell out of favour with the fans at Middlesbrough for being one of only two players (the other was then club captain Don O'Riordan) to cut ties with the club after liquidation in 1986.